henryhsue/top_colors/README.md

 	- close channel after completed?
 		- or let it drain
 	- buffered channel
-	- how to make multiple goroutines read off queue?
-		- pg.
-233
 - we open too many goroutines
 	- due to scanner.Scan
 - close channels